coetaur0/ESIM/README.md

 train_model.py [-h] [--config CONFIG] [--checkpoint CHECKPOINT]
 ```
 where `config` is a configuration file (a default one is located in the *config/* folder), and `checkpoint` is an optional
 checkpoint from which training can be resumed.
-Checkpoints are created by the script after each epoch, with the name
+Checkpoints are created by the script after each training epoch, with the name
-*esim_*.pth.tar*, where '\*' indicates the epoch's number.
+*esim_\*.pth.tar*, where '\*' indicates the epoch's number.

 ### Test the model
 The *test_model.py* script can be used to test the model on some test data.